 - Use your temporary password to sign in to a shared iPad or sign in to iCloud on your device.
 Or, if your role has access, sign in to Apple School Manager with your temporary password.

 - Create a new password.

 To log in to devices that are set up with Apple School Manager, use your Managed Apple ID and password.
 To sign in to devices not set up with Apple School Manager, follow the steps for your role:

 - Students: Use your Managed Apple ID, password, and a six-digit verification code.
 Your school or administrator provides this code, which expires after one year.

-- Managers, instuctors, or other staff members: Use your Managed Apple ID and password with two-factor authentication.
+- Managers, instructors, or other staff members: Use your Managed Apple ID and password with two-factor authentication.

 Administrator access to your account

-Your institution that issues your Managed Apple ID owns your account.
+Your organization that issues your Managed Apple ID owns your account.
 Your IT administrators can access your account at any time and make the following changes:

 - Restrict access to your account

 Check the policy that your administrator, managers, or instructors have for the personal use of Managed Apple IDs.